SyncfusionExamples/How-to-add-custom-data-marker-in-Blazor-chart/README.md

 # How-to-add-custom-data-marker-in-Blazor-chart

-In this article, we will discuss about how to use the custom view as a chart data marker and how to change data marker appearance based on the Y plot?
+In this article, we will discuss how to change the data marker’s appearance based on the Y plot.

-**Customizing data marker appearance using OnPointRender event**
+**Customizing data marker appearance in Blazor chart**

-In [Blazor Chart](https://www.syncfusion.com/blazor-components/blazor-charts) , the data marker appearance can be changed based on Y value.
-Blazor chart provide [OnPointRender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartEvents.html#Syncfusion_Blazor_Charts_ChartEvents_OnPointRender) event for customizing the property before rendering of each point.
+In [Blazor Chart](https://www.syncfusion.com/blazor-components/blazor-charts) ,  the appearance of the data marker can be customized based on the Y value.
+Blazor Chart provides the [OnPointRender](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartEvents.html#Syncfusion_Blazor_Charts_ChartEvents_OnPointRender) event for customizing the properties before rendering of each point.

 The following properties are available in the [PointRenderEventArgs](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.PointRenderEventArgs.html).